AGNNet/FNet-old-/README.md

 Below is a description of the available notebooks:

-1_Preprocessing.ipynb
+1_Preprocessing:
-- step by step preproceprocessing of the training data to create a training set
+- preprocessing of the raw data to create a understandable dataset to CNN
-- required files to run this notebook: Dataset.fits
 - files created in this notebooks: DR16Q-2.5-3.h5, DR16Q-63000.h5

-2_Train_Test_Model.ipynb
+2_Train_Test_Model:
 - building model architecture, setting hyper-parameters, and training model using Torch
 - required files to run this notebook:  DR16Q-63000.h5
 - result of testing the FNet